-Captain Pillsbury-of the blood of Parker, perhaps-tells a very fair story.
+Captain Pillsbury-of the blood of Par ker, perhaps-tells a very fair story.
 The negro got aboard at Mobile, and secreted himself with such success that he was not discovered until hunger "drove him from his hiding place."
-When the captain reached Boston he feigned a desire to obtain the negro; and he even went so far as to offer a show of resistance to the persons who came to rescue the slave.
-There was so much skilt in his management.
-First. he managed not to know that the negro. was in his vessel.
+When the captain reached Boston he feigned a desire to obtain the negro; and he even went so far as to offer a show of resistance to the persons who came to rescue the slave, There was so much skilt in his management.
+First tem is the fact that no man, however elevated he managed not to know that the negro. was in his vessel.
 In the next place, he managed to communicate the fact to the Abolitionists of Beston; and, finally, he managed to let the negro escape to Canada, No doubt Captain Pillsbury thinks he has done a very smart thing.
 No doubt he believes the people of the South have no suspicion of his guilt.
-No doubt he flatters himself that he has so contirved the matter that he may continue to visit the ports of the South, and to supply Boston with a cargo of fugitive slaves.
+No doubt he fatters himself that he has so contirved the matter that he may continue to visit the ports of the South, and -to. supply Boston with a cargo of fugitive slaves.
 Perhaps he is right.